Ms-Meredith-McD/README-Generator/sample.md

 ## Contributing

-Make a fork of the repository and submit Pull Requests, please describe contributions in detail in the comments.
+If you'd like to contribute please fork the repository and submit a detailed Pull Request (PR), thank you!

 ## Tests

-There are no tests set up for this application at this time.
+There are no tests for this application at this time.

 ## Questions

-For any questions you may email meredith.e.mcdonald@gmail.com or visit https://github.com/Ms-Meredith-McD.
+For any questions you may email test@test.com or visit https://github.com/Username.